 What about socialization?
 How will my child learn to get along in the world?

 One of the many benefits of homeschooling is positive socialization.
-See the FAQ above on benefits, and our page on Socialization.
+See the blog post above on benefits, and our page on Socialization.

 How many children are homeschooled?